 So let me recommend some books set in Cornwall that do get it right.
 Not the obvious books and authors that you’re probably thinking about already, but some less well-known books, and some books that you might have forgotten.

-All of these are in print and would make lovely summer reading:
+At the time of writing, all of these are in print and would make lovely summer reading:

 The Rose Garden by Susanna Kearsley